 I’m aware that it can be a slightly tricky process in some cases if you own an older non-Apple smartphone, as they can require manual configuration of APN settings in order to use the various SIM cards – although often this process can be achieved by sending a message to your device from the network provider.

 I would strongly recommend that both Apple and Android smartphone users purchase and where necessary register their SIM and device, in a dedicated store for that network provider, as they often have technical support in-house or can easily phone support from their store.

-1A SIM card cutting tool could be useful for iPhone 4, 4S and 5 and a number of other smartphones.
-You will be need to trim the SIM to fit, as all PAYG SIMs we found were the standard size, not micro or nano.
+A SIM card cutting tool could be useful — all PAYG SIMs we found were the standard size, not micro or nano.
 Currently, we use a penknife and an old micro SIM as a template to cut the new SIM to size.
 But I suggest you don’t add credit to your account before cutting the SIM to size yourself – you don’t want to lose your money!